razamehar/Brain-Tumor-Multi-class-Image-Classifier/README.md

 </div>
 <hr style="border: 1px solid black;"/>

+### AutoKeras:
+We used AutoKeras to explore and evaluate two different model architectures to find the best one.

 ### Transfer Learning
 We employed transfer learning, a technique where a pre-trained model is used as the starting point for a new task.
 This method leverages the knowledge gained from large datasets to enhance the learning process on smaller, task-specific datasets.